yuanzuhua/TheOne/docs/rabbitmq.md

 Queue name is simply the POCO's name combine with customizable prefix and postfix.

-see [MqQueueNames.cs](../src/TheOne.RabbitMq/Models/MqQueueNames.cs) and [MqQueueNamesTests](../src/TheOne.RabbitMq.Tests/Messaging/MqQueueNamesTests.cs) for example.
+See [MqQueueNames.cs](../src/TheOne.RabbitMq/Models/MqQueueNames.cs) and [MqQueueNamesTests](../src/TheOne.RabbitMq.Tests/Messaging/MqQueueNamesTests.cs) for example.